santospatrick/react-umd-boilerplate/README.md

 # b3a53188-component
-example of UMD react component (with npm scripts)
+UMD react component boilerplate (with npm scripts)